 A connected television is a TV that’s connected to the internet.
 It’s capable of streaming all the free and paid services that are available as alternatives to cable or satellite TV.
 Perhaps the best-known services are Hulu, Netflix and Amazon Prime, but they’re only the tip of the iceberg in today’s streamable content.

+Over 80% of all households in the United States have a connected TV.
 Most TV sets sold today are smart TVs, and they’re connected TVs right out of the box.
 Viewers can make almost any television set into a connected TV by adding a CTV device such as a Roku, an Amazon Fire Stick or an Apple TV device.
 A TV can also become connected with a gaming console such as a Playstation or Xbox.

 Connected TV ads are the short advertisements that viewers see before and during the streaming content they’re watching.
 Typically they’re not skippable, but they’re less intrusive because they last only 15 to 30 seconds.